2

 Connector

 A connector enables communication between services or applications.
-It allows you to perform actions that the apps couldn't do independently.
-Connectors can serve as adapters for internal actions or to access external third-party applications.
+It allows you to perform actions that the apps couldn't do on their own.
+Connectors can serve as adapters for internal actions or for accessing third-party applications.
 Based on their use cases, connectors include triggers, actions, and search actions.

 Trigger